danpeirce/xpress-pic18f46k42/README.md

 ## Working with PuTTY and issues

 One can use a PuTTY terminal with the virtual serial port of the Xpress board.
 This works fine when one is typing into the terminal.
-There is an issue though if one trys pasting into the PuTTY terminal (using a right mouse click).
+There is an issue though if one attempts pasting into the PuTTY terminal (using a right mouse click).
 In that case only the first character is sent.
 This is an issue of the USB to serial bridge on the Xpress board and not the PIC code!
-This was varified by using a USB to serial bridge on a different board (TTLyFTDI USB-to-TTL Cable Adapter) fed into RB7.
+This was verified by using a USB to serial bridge on a different board (TTLyFTDI USB-to-TTL Cable Adapter) fed into RB7.
 In this case the code worked as expected and all pasted characters appeared in the PuTTY terminal and were correctly sent out uart1 TX.

 ![uart1-uart2.jpg](images/uart1-uart2.jpg)